London Air Travel » British Airways » BA100 »

 “The Key To Europe”

-Short-haul services at this time were operated by British European Airways which began services in 1946.
+Short-haul services at this time were operated by British European Airways which began services at Northolt in 1946 and set about progressively expanding its UK domestic and European network.

-BEA, BOAC and a number of smaller airlines came together under the British Airways board in 1972 and merged to become British Airways in 1974.
+BEA, BOAC and a number of smaller airlines including Cambrian, Northeast, Channel Islands Airways and Scottish Airways came together under the British Airways board in 1972 and merged to become British Airways in 1974.

 After heavily financial losses and poor industrial relations, Lord King was appointed Chairman in 1981 to restore BA to profitability and prepare the airline for privatisation.